Images from the past month of people observing Ramadan in a changed world

 A series of photographs on Mecca and its surrounding area taken sometime around 1887 by the photographer Al Sayyid Abd al Ghaffar, compared with images from similar locations taken in 2015.

-A few glimpses of Missouri’s landscape, and some of the animals and people calling it home
+A few glimpses of the landscape of Massachusetts, and some of the animals and people calling it home